MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning.md

 > Internet Explorer 11  *edge mode*  is not supported.
 Add sites to the **Compatibility View** list to make some features work.

 > [!NOTE]
-> Microsoft Edge is supported with the SharePoint Server 2013 December 2015 CU.
+> Microsoft Edge (Chromium-based and EdgeHTML-based) is supported with the SharePoint Server 2013 December 2015 CU.
 For additional information about the December 2015 CU, see [December 8, 2015, update for SharePoint Foundation 2013 (KB3114352)](https://support.microsoft.com/kb/3114352)

 #### Other supported browsers